mpnally/Terrifically-Simple-JSON/README.md

 `_id` is fundamental to TD-JSON. `_idType` is an optional-use feature.
 `_isA` needn't really be part of TS-JSON, but it makes it a bit easier to talk about the concepts and it is generally useful.

-## Tutorial

 The 3 JSON restrictions and 3 JSON properties above comprise the complete specification of TS-JSON.
 There is no more.

-What follows is descriptive.
+## Tutorial

 The value of adhering to the 3 restrictions is that it creates a direct 1-1 mapping between the data of the API and the JSON.
 If you know the data model, you already know what the JSON will look like a vice versa.
 Other formats also have this property,